U.S. stocks rack up big gains in 2016 despite early stumble

 Investors anticipate that smaller companies will benefit more from an improving U.S. economy than their larger rivals because they tend to do far more of their business domestically.
 They also have fewer ways to dodge taxes through overseas subsidiaries, so they’ll have more to gain if corporate taxes go down, and they’ll also have less to lose if trade frictions flare up.

 For the most part, markets overseas also fared better than in 2015.

-In Europe, Britain’s market closed the year at a record high that left the index with a 14.4 percent gain, despite jitters that rocked the market following the summer’s “Brexit” vote to leave the European Union.
+In Europe, Britain’s market closed the year at a record high that left the index with a 14.4 percent gain, despite jitters that rocked the market after the summer’s “Brexit” vote to leave the European Union.
 Indexes in Germany and France rose 6.9 percent and 4.9 percent, respectively.
 Japan’s Nikkei and Hong Kong’s benchmark index each eked out a gain of 0.4 percent.

 Few anticipated the kinds of gains for U.S. stocks this year in January, when the market kicked off the year in a deep slump that knocked the Dow, Nasdaq and S&P 500 into a correction, or a drop of 10 percent or more from their recent peaks.
 For the S&P 500, it was the second correction in five months.